Easy Overnight Oats with Yogurt

 This Overnight Oats with Yogurt recipe is a nutritional powerhouse.
 It’s loaded with protein, calcium and fiber and will keep you full all morning long.

-This is a great meal-prep recipe that is made with only six ingredients in 5 minutes (no cooking required).
+This is a great meal-prep recipe made with six ingredients in 5 minutes (no cooking required).
 Plus, it’s highly customizable and can even be made dairy-free.

 Overhead view of a jar of yogurt overnight oats